hpccsystems-solutions-lab/tlh-oss-terraform-azurerm-aks/modules/core-config/modules/rbac/README.md

 ### AKS Cluster User Role

-The [AKS Cluster User Role](https://docs.microsoft.com/en-us/azure/role-based-access-control/built-in-roles#azure-kubernetes-service-cluster-user-role) is required to [download a kubeconfig](https://docs.microsoft.com/en-us/azure/aks/control-kubeconfig-access) for Azure AD integrated clusters.
+The [AKS Cluster User Role](https://docs.microsoft.com/en-us/azure/role-based-access-control/built-in-roles#azure-kubernetes-service-cluster-user-role) is required to [download the cluster kubeconfig](https://docs.microsoft.com/en-us/azure/aks/control-kubeconfig-access) for Azure AD integrated clusters.

 This is assigned to all AAD users or groups configured within `azuread_clusterrole_map`, directly on the AKS cluster resource.